 So what is the solution?
 Should businesses, public administration offices, and schools stop employing third-party software?
 This is hardly a viable solution as it would require an incredibly high and, for smaller businesses, perhaps insurmountable, investment in specialised services and skills to create existing software solutions.
 The best approach would be due diligence.
 What does that entail?

 Make secure authentication a top priority:Invest in two-factor and multi-factor authentication tools.
 This will help deter spoofing attacks and prevent unauthorised access to your systems.

 Go passwordless:Ditching passwords for biometric authentication features, like facial recognition and fingerprint scanning, provides an added and less penetrable level of security.

 Implement access management:Limit access to specific data and systems via access management tools that let you restrict authorisation to specific individuals and require authentication for all access attempts.

 Review your providers’ security protocols:Confirm whether or not your software provider performs regular penetration tests, both internally and with external testing providers.
 Also, confirm that they comply with international data protection and security provisions like the General Data Protection Regulation (GDPR).

-It is ultimately up to everyone involved in the entire supply chain to exercise immense caution and take the necessary steps to close any potential security gaps that could leave customers exposed.
+It is ultimately up to everyone involved in the entire supply chain to exercise immense caution and take the necessary steps to close any potential security gaps that could expose customers.
 However, consumers and users of third-party service providers also have the power and a responsibility to protect themselves.
-When it comes to ransomware, there is no such thing as too much caution.
+Regarding ransomware, there is no such thing as too much caution.